asamallab/BushySTG/data/computational/README.md

 ### all_NCF
 - each file in this folder contains all NCFs for a given number of inputs
 ### all_RoF
 - each file in this folder contains all RoFs for a given number of inputs.
 To get the text file corresponding to 7-inputs extract the file 'all_RoF7.txt 2.tar.xz.002'.
-A different compressed file will be obtained with the name 'all_RoF7.txt 2.tar.xz'.
+A new compressed file will be generated with the name 'all_RoF7.txt 2.tar.xz'.
 Now extracting this file will provide the required .txt file 'all_RoF7.txt'
 ### samp_type_info.tsv
 - contains information regarding the types of sampling (exact or approximation) depending on the number of inputs to the associated node.